boadadf/python-scada/README.md

 # OpenSCADA Lite

-OpenSCADA Lite is a modular, extensible, and modern SCADA (Supervisory Control and Data Acquisition) platform written in Python.
+OpenSCADA Lite is a modular, extensible, and modern SCADA (Supervisory Control and Data Acquisition) + GIS platform written in Python.
 Following the principle of keeping things simple, it is designed for rapid prototyping, research, and small-to-medium automation projects, with a focus on clarity, testability, and real-time feedback via WebSockets.

 ---